sparkbox/standard/foundry_governance.md

 ## Structure & Fit Editor (typically same as Editor in Chief)
 Does initial editing of articles for structure, flow, and content.

+## Peer Reviewers
+Checks for technical accuracy of content.

 ## Copy Editor
 Final editor of articles.
 Ensures grammar, punctuation, spelling, etc. are correct.